gnirbnelliw/bb-alfred-typescript/README.md

 # bb-alfred-typescript

 TypeScript utilities and schemas for Alfred workflows, providing type-safe menu item generation and validation.
+Can do things like...
+- Open Links
+- Run terminal commands
+- Display markdown files

 ## Features